aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Prerequisites:
 Complete these validation checks before starting the deployment of the LZA.
 1. AWS management account has been created.
+2. Create a Shared Services that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
+3. Create a Central Backup account that is used for the central storage of backups.
 2. AWS environment does not have any running workloads and services.
 3. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
 4. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.